 25 Now there was a man in Jerusalem called Simeon, who was righteous and devout.
 He was waiting for the consolation of Israel, and the Holy Spirit was on him.
 26 It had been revealed to him by the Holy Spirit that he would not die before he had seen the Lord's Messiah.
 27 Moved by the Spirit, he went into the temple courts.
-When the parents brought in the child Jesus to do for him what the custom of the Law required, 28 Simeon took him in his arms and praised God, saying: Asher.
+When the parents brought in the child Jesus to do for him what the custom of the Law required, 28 Simeon took him in his arms and praised God, saying:

+36 There was also a prophet, Anna, the daughter of Penuel, of the tribe of Asher.
 She was very old; she had lived with her husband seven years after her marriage, 37 and then was a widow until she was eighty-four.[i]
 She never left the temple but worshiped night and day, fasting and praying.
 38 Coming up to them at that very moment, she gave thanks to God and spoke about the child to all who were looking forward to the redemption of Jerusalem.